jainayushjain95/GFGProblems/README.md

 Problem 036  -> Left rotate an array by 1
 Problem 037  -> Left Rotate an Array by D places
 Problem 038  -> Leaders in an array problem
 Problem 039  -> Maximum Difference Problem
 Problem 040  -> Stock Buy and Sell Problem
+Problem 041  -> Trapping Rain Water Problem